Carglglz/upyble/README.md

   In a terminal window open a 'serial repl' with `upydev srepl --port [USBPORT]` command

-  In another window use upydev normally.
+  In another window use upyble BLE SHELL-REPL normally.
 Now in the terminal window with the serial repl you can see which commands are sent.

 ____